genesiscommunitysuccess/docs/docs/05_operations/08_artifactory/01_artifact_access.md

 ## Server-side code

-There is one principal repository for server-side artifacts, which include:
+There is one principal repository for server-side artifacts, which includes:
  * Genesis low-code platform frameworks (supplied as zip files)
  * Gradle plugins to aid development

 This repository is called 'libs-release-client' and is available [here](https://genesisglobal.jfrog.io/artifactory/libs-release-client/).

-Default project creation using the cli tool [genx](/getting-started/quick-start/create-a-new-project) will populate urls as gradle dependencies.
+Default project creation using the CLI tool [genx](/getting-started/quick-start/create-a-new-project) will populate URLs as gradle dependencies.

 ## Web artifacts